watusi/jquery-mobile-iscrollview/README.md

 to `resizeWrapper()`.

-### iscroll4 Methods
+### iScroll Methods

-These are methods that exist in iscroll4.
+These are methods that exist in iScroll.
 They are available on the widget as a convenience.
-See "calling methods" for information on how to access any iscroll4 methods that are not implemented in the widget.
-(For example, because you have updated iscroll4 to a newer version, and this widget has not been updated yet.)
+See "calling methods" for information on how to access any iScroll methods that are not implemented in the widget.
+(For example, because you have updated iScroll to a newer version, and this widget has not been updated yet.)

-Please see the iscroll4 documentation for details on using these methods.
+Please see the iScroll documentation for details on using these methods.

 ####refresh()

-Note that this performs the proper timing for the iscroll4 `refresh()` function using `setTimeout`.
-If you want to call the iscroll4 `refresh()` method directly, please see "calling methods" above.
+Note that this performs the proper timing for the iScroll `refresh()` function using `setTimeout`.
+If you want to call the iScroll `refresh()` method directly, please see "calling methods" above.

 ####scrollTo(x, y, time, relative)